 Section 6.3.2 limits the validity period of Subscriber Certificates.
-HARICA MAY use the documents and data provided in Section 3.2 to verify certificate information, or may reuse previous validations themselves, provided that HARICA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than eight hundred and twenty five (825) days prior to issuing the Certificate.
+HARICA MAY use the documents and data provided in section 3.2 to verify certificate information, or may reuse previous validations themselves, provided that HARICA obtained the data or document from a source specified under section 3.2 or completed the validation itself no more than eight hundred and twenty five (825) days prior to issuing the Certificate.

-Effective 2021-04-01, especially for validation of Domain Names and IP Addresses according to sections 3.2.2.4, 3.2.2.5 and ANNEX E ISSUANCE OF CERTIFICATES FOR .ONION DOMAIN NAMES, any reused data, document, or completed validation MUST be obtained no more than three hundred ninety seven (397) days prior to issuing the Certificate.
+Especially for validation of Domain Names and IP Addresses according to sections 3.2.2.4, 3.2.2.5 and ANNEX E ISSUANCE OF CERTIFICATES FOR .ONION DOMAIN NAMES, any reused data, document, or completed validation SHALL be obtained no more than three hundred ninety seven (397) days prior to issuing the Certificate.